TWO DIFFERENT TOOLS TO SUPPORT YOU ON YOUR TWC WARRIOR ADVENTURE

 When they came to islands, they would record the location, if it had water, game or produce and if the natives were friendly.
 When you came into a tropical storm or high wind, you logged absolutely everything.
 The Dutch word for the log book was “rutter” and it described the record of their journey from one point to another, how they navigated through it and what to expect.

 That’s what we’re doing here.
 A Warrior navigates through what has been discovered.
-The Warrior will establish signposts and help create a navigation map for others to follow.
+A Warrior will establish signposts and create a navigation map to keep track of their own journey and possibly for others to follow.
 Also, remembering where you have been helps to encourage yourself as you move forward.
 With every part of our adventures in God, we gain wisdom, tools, and a deeper relationship with Him.
 Sometimes remembering gives us what we need to overcome in the present and the future.

 This record is important.
 Otherwise, you go from fight to fight, and you don’t learn anything.

 It helps you realize that if you’ve already fought in this area, that it’s not about fighting again; it’s about standing ground.
 If you’re perpetually fighting and not winning, it’s because you’re not establishing something.

 Without a record, you will forget that you’ve fought this before.
 In addition, you might lose the opportunity to learn and strategize to take and hold this ground.

 We have to do the work of learning how to be a warrior, not just thinking, “When I get free, it’s over”.
 It’s not just what you’re getting set free from, but what are you getting set free to?
 Warriors don’t just get past something; they move into overcoming and championing for others.

 Our Warrior Log: Key Questions

-Use these questions to review your previous battles and gain greater understanding of past fights.
+In any event, you can use these questions to review your previous battles and gain greater understanding of past fights.
 Let’s consider your current battles.
 Write down what you see so far.
-Each fight should have its own section that you can continue to add to.
+For instance, each fight should have its own section that you can continue to add to.